Learning-Dashboard/LD-si_assessment-REST/README.md

 * Oracle Java JRE

 Deployment steps:
-1. Deploy qrapids-si_assessment-rest-X.Y.X.war in your Web Server
+1. Deploy LD-si_assessment-rest-X.Y.X.war in your Web Server

 ## Documentation
-You can find the technical documentation of the RESTful API [here](https://q-rapids.github.io/qrapids-si_assessment-rest).
+You can find the technical documentation of the RESTful API [here](https://learning-dashboard.github.io/LD-si_assessment-rest/).

-## Contributing
-You can find guidelines to contribute to the project in the [Q-Rapids repository](https://github.com/q-rapids/q-rapids/blob/master/CONTRIBUTING.md).

 ## Licensing
 This program is free software: you can redistribute it and/or modify 	it under the terms of the GNU General Public License as published by 	the Free Software Foundation, either version 3 of the License, or 	 (at your option) any later version.